K-Sato1995/BlogPosts/go1.md

 fmt.Println(b)  // 210
 ```

-#Constants
+# Constants
-Constants are declared with the 'const` keyword.
+Constants are declared with the `const` keyword.
 Go supports constants of character, string, boolean, and numeric values.
 __Constants cannot be declared using the `:=` syntax__.